mrshubw/secure-xgboost-dp-oblivious/README.md

     ```sh
     pip install --upgrade pip
     pip install -r requirements.txt
     ```

+## Preprecessing
 * Build XGBoost with DOXIE and install the Python package.
+You can compile and install the oblivious version of the XGBoost package using the `--O` parameter, and the non-oblivious version without any parameters.

     ```sh
     cd do-enhanced
     ./build_project.sh --DO
     ```

-* train model if needed.
+* Process the dataset if needed.
+In `do-enhanced/data/higgs/`, `data1000.enc, data10000.enc, data100000.enc` have been avaliable for higgs dataset with 1k, 10k, 100k records respectively.
+To use higgs dataset with other sizes, download the dataset from [HIGGS](https://archive.ics.uci.edu/dataset/280/higgs), then run

     ```sh
     cd do-enhanced
+    python3 process_dataset.py --dataset higgs --size 100000
+    ```

+* Train model if needed.

+    ```sh
+    cd do-enhanced
     python3 train.py
     ```

+## Running Experiments
 * test using the test code in `./do-enhanced` folder.

     ```sh